-Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: Som vice Definition (Scope): Ser Category 4: Sub-Category 4: esta nsition Setup includes coordination and purchase of one-ti blish a basic household upon transitioning from an institu All owable setup expenses include: 4. cov 5. resi 6.
-Security deposits that are required to obtain a lease on an Setup fees or deposits to access basic utilities or services Services necessary for the individual's health and safety supancy.
-Essential household furnishings required to occupy and u erings, food preparation items, or bed or bath linens.
-Expenses incurred directly from the moving, transport, pr dence.
-Fees associated with obtaining legal and/or identification rth certificate, state issued ID, or criminal background che (telephone, electricity, heat, and water). such as pest eradication or one-time cleaning prior to se a community domicile, including furniture, window rovision, or assembly of household furnishings to the documents necessary for a housing application such as are furi and Ip expenses do not include rental or mortgage expenses, o intended for purely diversional, recreational, or entertainn hishing of living arrangements that are owned or leased by services are inherent to the service they are already provide board. a waiver provider where the provision of these items Spe cify applicable (if any) limits on the amount, frequency , or duration of this service: nsition Setup coordination is billed in 15 minute unit incre ible client.
-Transition Setup is not available when the pers Dep nsition Setup expenses must not exceed a total of \$1,500 p partment.
-The Department may authorize additional funds \$2,000, when it is demonstrated as a necessary expense to above the \$1,500 unit limit, not to exceed a total value 1 access Transition Setup, a client must be transitioning from participate in a needs assessment through which they den for • The client demonstrates a need for the coordination and pu a client to establish a basic household in the community; The need demonstrates health, safety, or institutional risk; Other services/resources to meet the need are not available and
+Category 1: Sub-Category 1:

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4:

+Transition Setup includes coordination and purchase of one-time, non-recurring expenses necessary for a client to establish a basic household upon transitioning from an institutional setting to a community living arrangement.

+Allowable setup expenses include:

+- 1. Security deposits that are required to obtain a lease on an apartment or home. - 2.
+Setup fees or deposits to access basic utilities or services (telephone, electricity, heat, and water). - 3.
+Services necessary for the individual's health and safety such as pest eradication or one-time cleaning prior to occupancy. - 4.
+Essential household furnishings required to occupy and use a community domicile, including furniture, window coverings, food preparation items, or bed or bath linens. - 5.
+Expenses incurred directly from the moving, transport, provision, or assembly of household furnishings to the residence. - 6.
+Fees associated with obtaining legal and/or identification documents necessary for a housing application such as a birth certificate, state issued ID, or criminal background check.

+Setup expenses do not include rental or mortgage expenses, ongoing food costs, regular utility charges, or items that are intended for purely diversional, recreational, or entertainment purposes.
+Setup expenses do not include the furnishing of living arrangements that are owned or leased by a waiver provider where the provision of these items and services are inherent to the service they are already providing.
+Setup expenses do not include payment for room and board.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Transition Setup coordination is billed in 15 minute unit increments.
+The coordination must not exceed 40 units per eligible client.
+Transition Setup is not available when the person resides in a provider owned or controlled setting.

+Transition Setup expenses must not exceed a total of \$1,500 per eligible client, unless otherwise authorized by the Department.
+The Department may authorize additional funds above the \$1,500 unit limit, not to exceed a total value of \$2,000, when it is demonstrated as a necessary expense to ensure the health, safety, and welfare of the client.

+To access Transition Setup, a client must be transitioning from an institutional to a community living arrangement and participate in a needs assessment through which they demonstrate a need for the service based on the following:

+- The client demonstrates a need for the coordination and purchase of one-time, non-recurring expenses necessary for a client to establish a basic household in the community; - The need demonstrates health, safety, or institutional risk; and - Other services/resources to meet the need are not available.